lamritha/fragments-ui/README.md

 # fragments-ui

 React + Vite frontend for the [Fragments](https://github.com/lamritha/fragments) microservice.
-Authenticated users sign in with Amazon Cognito and interact with the Fragments API to create and list text fragments.
+Authenticated users sign in with Amazon Cognito and interact with the Fragments API to create and list text and JSON fragments.

 ---